 Bolo de caco is a flat bread from Madeira that’s currently popular on mainland Portugal.
 Its circular shape makes it ideal for pregos and the texture works well.

-You can get all manner of variations on the traditional prego at O Prego da Peixaria in the Time Out food hall in Mercado da Ribeira, Lisbon.
 Perhaps the strangest is the salmon ‘prego’ in a squid ink bolo de caco but they also offer tuna, beef and other fillings.

 A Broodje Kroket – The Netherlands

 A broodje kroket, which translates to a sandwich with a croquette in English, is a typical Dutch sandwich.
 A kroket is a traditional Dutch snack that you can and should eat when you’re travelling in The Netherlands.